 This is possibly the most popular recipe on Edible Garden.
 It’s delicious, easy to make, and mango is really the best fruit for this recipe.
 Go ahead, indulge!

 7. Mango Lassi

-Mango lassi is a classic Indian drink and it’s very easy to buy outside.
+Mango lassi is a classic Indian drink and it’s very easy to get in Indian restaurants if you don’t feel like making your own lassi at home.
 However, the kind I see here are too yellow, too sweet, and too artificial-tasting.
 Homemade lassi is just extra special so why not use the mangoes and put them to good use?
 Yogurt is great for added calcium and cooling properties during the summer months too.
 Go easy on the sugar if your mangoes are already sweet enough.

 Just like adding bananas to mango milkshake, avocados make a great addition too.
 It lends creaminess without needing to add cream, milk, ice cream or any of those.
 Especially great if you are following a vegan diet.
 A good one to start your morning with or even drink during midday to stay away from unhealthy snacking.